pixl8/Preside-Documentation/docs/02.devguides/34.rulesengine/creatinganexpression/page.md

 ### Arguments

-Your `prepareFilters()` method will _always_ receive `objectName` and `filterPrefix` arguments.
+Your `prepareFilters()` method will _always_ receive `objectName` and `filterPrefix` arguments (prior to latest hotfixes of 10.18, 10.19 and 10.20 onwards).

 `objectName` is the name of the object being filtered.

-`filterPrefix` is a calculated prefix that should be put in front of any fields on the object that you use in filters.
+`filterPrefix` **ONLY PRIOR TO latest hotfixes of 10.18, 10.19 and 10.20 ONWARDS - IGNORE FOR LATEST** is a calculated prefix that should be put in front of any fields on the object that you use in filters.
 If the prefix is empty, then we are filtering _directly_ on the object (you may then wish to use the object name as a prefix as we have done in the example above).
 This is to allow filters to be nested and to be able to be buried deep in a traversal of the database entity relationships.

 Any other arguments will by dynamically generated based on the expression's `evaluateExpression` definition and the user configured expression fields.